DivvyPayHQ/web-homework/README.md

 #### What is the risk/reward of adding Python to an Elixir project?

 I would say the risks outweigh the rewards when adding Python to an Elixir application.
 I currently work on a Python and Django project with several apps.
 It’s beneficial to my team and I that we only have one language to manage when doing the majority of our work.
 Only a very serious problem would cause me to consider adding another language.
-And that problem would be one that would only be solved by an additional language.
+And the solution to that problem would be something that *only* a new language could solve.
 I would first attempt to solve the problem using Python.
 If that didn’t work, I’d consider something else.

 I think the most frustrating risk of adding Python to an Elixir app would be a workflow problem.
 I personally dislike stopping my work in Python and moving to another language in my process.
 It’s more efficient to stay working in one language and its related framework.